 - Be sure to make a double batch for easy freezer meals!

 Freezer: These muffins are perfect to freeze for easy-to-grab meals.
 Place the cooled meatloaf muffins on a parchment paper-lined baking sheet.
-Once frozen, transfer to a large ziploc bag or freezer-friendly container and freeze for up to 3 months.
+Once frozen, transfer to a large freezer bag or freezer-safe container and store for up to 3 months.

 How to Reheat: